JerryO3/tp/docs/DeveloperGuide.md

        phone number (not an 8-digit number starting with 8 or 9).

     2. Test Case: `pay 1`<br>
-       Expected: Error details shown in the status message.
+       Expected: PayNow QR window does not appear.
+Error details shown in the status message.
        Status bar remains the same.

 ### Lending an amount to a person